 Hear from our inaugural class of Emerging Leaders what the program meant to them.

-The hybrid program model combines custom-designed At-Home Science Kits provided to each participant introduce students and mentors to common laboratory techniques, with advanced laboratory workshops taught in person onboard one of Learning Undefeated’s mobile laboratories.
+The hybrid program model culminates with a two-week advanced laboratory workshops taught in person onboard one of Learning Undefeated’s mobile laboratories.

 Cohort Four: Spring 2022